Is there a Doctor on board at all times?

 -We also advise to bring a small bottle of hand sanitizer

 We welcome passengers with limited mobility, however we need to know in advance.
-We strongly advise you to contact our office or your travel agent for advice if you are a wheelchair user as there is a maximum size of wheelchair which will fit down the train corridors.
+Unfortunately, our train corridors are not wide enough to accommodate wheelchairs.
 If you require a wheelchair for off-train excursions this must be arranged at the time of booking, and we will do our best to accommodate the request (charges will apply if wheelchair assistance is required).
 However, it may not be possible to go on all of the excursions.

 Outbreaks of Norovirus are extremely common, second only to the Common Cold in the UK.
 Symptoms include vomiting and/or diarrhoea, but some people may also experience headache, fever, tiredness and abdominal cramps (stomach ache) or bloating.
 These symptoms usually last between 1 to 3 days and generally resolve without treatment or long-term consequences.
 On average, the incubation period of the virus is 12 – 48 hours.